-Senior management should adopt a formal policy in relation to financial crime prevention payment institutions) SYSC 6.3.7 (3) G says that a firm should produce "appropriate documentation of [its] risk management policies and risk profile in relation to money laundering, including documentation of that firm's application of those policies".
-A statement of the firm's AML/CTF policy and the procedures to implement it will clarify how the firm's senior management intends to discharge its responsibility for the prevention of money laundering and terrorist financing.
+Senior management should adopt a formal policy, and carry out a risk assessment, in relation to financial crime prevention

+SYSC 3.1.1 R, 3.2.6 R 6.1.1 R 6.3.1 R Regulation 16(2) 1.53 As mentioned in paragraph 1.1 above, senior management in FCA- regulated firms has a responsibility to ensure that the firms' policies, controls and procedures are appropriately designed and implemented, and are effectively operated to manage the firm's risks.
+This includes taking appropriate steps to identify and assess the risks of money laundering and terrorist financing to which its business is subject.
+This assessment should take into account relevant findings in the UK national risk assessment of money laundering and terrorist financing.
+Regulation 18 1.54 A firm's risk assessment must be documented, kept up-to-date and made available to the FCA on request.
+The FCA may decide that a documented risk assessment is not required in the case of a particular firm, where the specific risks inherent in the sector in which the firm operates are clear and understood.
+SYSC 6.3.7 (3) G 1.55 For FCA-regulated firms (but see paragraph 1.49 for general insurance firms and mortgage intermediaries, and 1.52 for e-money issuers and payment institutions) SYSC 6.3.7 (3) G says that a firm should produce "appropriate documentation of [its] risk management policies and risk profile in relation to money laundering, including documentation of its application of those policies".
+1.56 A statement of the firm's AML/CTF policy and the controls and procedures to implement it will clarify how the firm's senior management intends to discharge its responsibility for the prevention of money laundering and terrorist financing.
 This will provide a framework of direction to the firm and its staff, and will identify named individuals and functions responsible for implementing particular aspects of the policy.
 The policy will also set out how senior management undertakes its assessment of the money laundering and terrorist financing risks the firm faces, and how these risks are to be managed.
 Even in a small firm, a summary of its high-level AML/CTF policy will focus the minds of staff on the need to be constantly aware of such risks, and how they are to be managed.
+1.57 A policy statement should be tailored to the circumstances of the firm.
+Use of a generic document might reflect adversely on the level of consideration given by senior management to the firm's particular risk profile.
+1.58 The policy statement might include, but not be limited to, such matters as: